bayyangjie/Immigration-Analysis/Sales Dashboard/README.md

 # Objectives
 Outline the specifications for building two dashboards using tableau to help stakeholders, including sales managers and executives to analyze sales performance and customers.

-The two dashboards being built in this project are namely the 'Sales Dashboard' and 'Customer Dashboard'.
+The two dashboards built in this project are namely the 'Sales Dashboard' and 'Customer Dashboard'.

 Please click [here](https://public.tableau.com/views/Sales_Dashboard_17338076965380/SalesDashboard?:language=en-GB&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link) to access my interactive dashboard on Tableau public.

-# Sales Dashboard
+# Sales Dashboard <br>
+The purpose of sales dashboard is to present an overview of the sales metrics and trends in order to analyze year-over-year sales performance and understand sales trends.

+## Key Requirements

-## KPI Overview
+### KPI Overview
 Each of the KPI plot compares different sales data metrics between the current year and the previous year.
 The highest and lowest KPI values of the selected year are also demarcated on the plots.

 Total Sales